-American Indian and Alaska Native Tribes and Tribal Organizations.
-All tribal applications must be accompanied by a current authorizing resolution of the governing body of the tribal entity or other enactment of the tribal council or comparable government body.
-If the grant will benefit more than one tribal entity, a current authorizing resolution or other enactment of the tribal council or comparable government body from each tribal entity must be included.
+A current authorizing resolution of the governing body of the tribal entity or other enactment of the tribal council or comparable government body must accompany all tribal applications.
+If the grant will benefit more than one tribal entity, the applicant must include a current authorizing resolution or other enactment of the tribal council or comparable government body from each tribal entity.
 If the grant application is being submitted on behalf of a tribal entity, a letter or similar document authorizing the inclusion of the tribal entity named in the application must be included.

-Applicants are encouraged to review the Civil Rights Compliance section, under "Additional Requirements" in this announcement.
+OJJDP encourages applicants to review the Civil Rights Compliance section, under "Additional Requirements" in this announcement.